Betty Amsden AO Alumni Mentoring

 Mentees are final year students selected from the cohort of Access Monash mentors.

 As a mentee, you are matched with Monash alumni mentors, who provide one-on-one mentoring with a focus on industry knowledge, networks, career planning and personal development.

 The Betty Amsden Alumni Mentoring Program connects you with Monash alumni working in your chosen industry and aims to support you in making a successful transition from university to the workforce.

 You are also invited to two on-campus professional development events.
-You must be available to participate in the program induction on Wednesday 1 April.
+You must be available to participate in induction when the program begins.